kofu145/Oshi/README.md

 ### Networking Backend
 **Utilizing Websockets**

-A simple connection is paired with an initial message filled with authentication data.
 The networking library is just the websockets library - may look into pairing an API as well as using flask-websockets.